MSc International Human Resource Management & Development

 - You will develop skills and knowledge in both Human Resource Management (HRM) and Human Resource Development (HRD) enabling you to specialise your career in either field.

-- You will develop both leadership and management skills, including how to negotiate and positively influence people, and you will be able to enhance your communication skills through group work activities.
+- You will develop both leadership and management skills, including how to negotiate and positively influence people, make decisions, and manage change.

-- The programme contextualises HRM and HRD within the international workplace which enables you to better understand these functions in a global context.
+- The programme contextualises HRM and HRD within the international workplace which enables you to better understand contemporary global issues and challenges.
+This includes the role of HR in addressing UN Sustainable Development Goals (SDGs).

-- You will benefit from the first hand expertise of practitioners and academics with practical managerial experience in a wide variety of contexts.
+- You will benefit from the first-hand expertise of HR practitioners and academics with practical managerial experience in a wide variety of contexts.

 You will take eight core and two optional courses, and complete a dissertation.
 Your dissertation will focus on an HRM/HRD issue which develops your organisational research skills and encourages the development of research informed solutions to real life work-based issues.